kanru-wang/notes/survival_analysis.md

 ## Two Main Types of Survival Model

 - Accelerated Failure Time (AFT) model – customer information models the survival time t, i.e. some customer tenures will "age" faster than others.
 - Cox Proportional Hazards (CPH) model – customer information models the Hazard Rate.
 The baseline hazard function varies over time but is the same for all customers; the Hazard Rate ratio between two customers is constant over time.
-E.g. a broker managed customer is 3 times more likely to refi-out than a retail managed customer.
+E.g. a certain type of customers are 3 times more likely to churn than another type of customers.

 ### Cox Proportional Hazards Model (a.k.a.
 CPHM) (Semi-Parametric Model, models the hazard/risk)
 - CPHM's Hazard Function / Hazard Rate (h) and why it is proportional
   - <img src="image/hazard_function_hazard_rate_cox_proportional_hazards_1.png" width="500"/>
   - <img src="image/hazard_function_hazard_rate_cox_proportional_hazards_2.png" width="500"/>
 - Fitting Cox Proportional Hazards Model
+  - If the hazard function / hazard rate has a sharp peak (e.g. many new customers tend to leave at about 12 months after joining), we should use CPHM because it does not assume a particular distribution for survival times; we should not use Accelerated Failure Time model because it assumes a particular distribution for the survival time (e.g. Weibull, log-normal, exponential) which does not accommodate the peak.
-  - If we can find out a dimension from which we can separate the customer base into multiple groups whose estimated Hazard Rate (Hazard Function) vs Time axis does not obey the proportional hazards assumption (i.e. each line should be a proportional scaling up or down of other lines), then we need to split customers into these groups and model them separately.
+  - If we can find out a dimension from which we can separate the customer base into multiple groups whose estimated Hazard Rate (Hazard Function) vs. Time axis does not obey the proportional hazards assumption (i.e. each line should be a proportional scaling up or down of other lines), then we need to split customers into these groups and model them separately.
   - During training, we estimate the values of all β, and then estimate the baseline survival function 𝑆0(𝑡).
   - During inference, we plug in each customer's value of x.
   - Target customers when the predicted survival falls below e.g. 0.50.
 For a customer, the fewer historical months the customer lived before crossing the 0.5 threshold, the more endangered.
-- More Concept
+- More Concepts
   - https://medium.com/utility-machine-learning/survival-analysis-part-1-the-weibull-model-5c2552c4356f
   - https://medium.com/utility-machine-learning/survival-analysis-part-2-taking-advantage-of-static-data-28acd09fa2d4
   - First half of: https://youtu.be/W9_V-TTOCPM and https://youtu.be/JUaZK9TchCU